What Is Whiplash?

 Whiplash Symptoms Can Be Extensive

 The most common symptom of whiplash is neck pain, which can range anywhere from mild to pins-and-needles tingling to excruciating.
-Other symptoms can include neck stiffness or reduced range of motion, neck instability, shoulder and/or upper back pain, or headache.
+Other symptoms can include neck stiffness or reduced range of motion, neck instability, shoulder and/or upper back pain, or a headache.
 There could also be tingling, weakness, or numbness that radiates into the shoulder and/or down the arm.

 Whiplash symptoms can be numerous, complicated, long-lasting, and hard to diagnose, which is why they are commonly known as whiplash-associated disorders.
 Concurrent injuries may also be symptomatic, such as a stinger, concussion, radiculopathy (pinched nerve with radiating pain into the arm), or shoulder injury.